1: Registrations close when available competition spaces are full.

 2: Entrants must create a short film that must include all required elements and the required line of dialogue must appear in the film as given.

-3: Entries will be judged by the Roxy5 judging panel comprising of Miramar Events Trust (“MET”), Capital E and professionals from the Wellington film and media industries.
+3: Entries will be judged by the Roxy5 judging panel comprising of professionals from the Greater Wellington film and media industries.

-4: Entrants are to be a team of students from Year 7 to Year 13 from primary, intermediate or secondary schools within the Greater Wellington Region that has registered to participate.
+4: Entrants are to be a team of students from Year 7 to Year 13 from primary, intermediate or secondary schools within the Greater Wellington Region that have registered to participate.

 5: Each participating school must register by completing and returning the Registration Form which is available at www.roxy5.nz/register.

 6: The registered participating schools will receive notification of the two required physical objects and one required line of dialogue that must be included in the films.

 7: Entries must be original and created exclusively for the Roxy5 Short Film Competition 2019.

 8: Films can be no longer than five minutes in length including titles and credits.